Paul Wright (Sub-Dean of the Chapel Royal): Writings

 In 2009, Wright wrote Funny Little Wars: Games of War in the Garden With Classic Toy Soldiers In The Spirit of Mr. H G Wells.
 In 2022 a revised edition was published, which added new content to complement the existing rules.

 Personal life

-In 2006, Wright married Georgina Elisabeth Peek.
+In 2006, Wright married his second wife, Georgina Elisabeth Peek.
 She is a trained singer.
-Together they have four children: two sons and two daughters.
+Wright has four children: two sons and two daughters.